crtp05/rcos-status-updates/fall_2018/week_02.md

 ## Last Week's Accomplishments

-> learning basic of web crawler and prepare to install the databse
+> Installing enviorment for local machine

 ## This Week's Plan

-> develop the database after Wednesday meeting.
-We will discuss how many information what need to store in our database
+> Learning the basic of web crawler and furthur test our crawler.

 ## Anything Blocking?

-> not yet xD
+> There is a issue installing python on my computer. reinstalled pip and used another terminal to fix this problem.

 ## Notes

+>